What to Know Before Hiring a Realtor

 What Everyone Should Know Before Hiring a Listing Agent

 Your relationship with a listing agent is going to last for at least a couple of months, if not longer.
 So, it’s important to choose an agent you like but also one that won’t spell financial disaster for your pocketbook.
 After all — the goal is to make money — not lose it.
-But with more than 300 realtors in Iron County, Utah and 250 just in Cedar City that’s a lot of resumes and websites to wade through before you find the right one.
+But with more than 300 realtors in Iron County, Utah and 250 just in Cedar City that’s a lot of resumes and websites to wade through before you find the right one to sell your home in Cedar City.
 Interview at least three agents before deciding who to hire.

 Here are some tips for vetting potential real estate agents that will help you find the selling process far smoother.